magiruuvelvet/mv2-kill-animations/README.md

 - stubs the `Animation` and `KeyframeEffect` classes to run callbacks immediately.\
   I tested this on a specific website that has annoyingly slow transition animations in a custom tab widget. it killed the transition animation and made the UI respond immediately.
 - stubs `requestAnimationFrame` and `cancelAnimationFrame` to bind them to the JavaScript VM scheduler (`setTimeout(callback, 0)`) instead of the monitor refresh rate.

+## Offenders

+The extension is written in a way that the following offenders **should still function**.
+Please open an issue when you discover a website that breaks in funny ways with this extension installed.

+- Business logic gated behind animation timers/events; violating the fact that animations are purely cosmetic.

+## Known Limitations

+- This extension can't bypass hardcoded JavaScript animations that directly manipulate DOM element coordinates.